ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Related Work

 \subsection{Medical dialogue datasets}

-Most medical dialogue datasets contain only one domain~\cite{wei2018task,xu2019end, shi2020understanding,zhang2020mie,liu2020meddg,wang2018constructing,lin2019enhancing} and/or one medical service~\cite{wei2018task, xu2019end,liao2020task, shi2020understanding, lin2021graph,lin2019enhancing}.
+Most medical dialogue datasets contain only one domain, e.g., Pediatrics~\cite{wei2018task,xu2019end,liao2020task}, COVID-19~\cite{yang2020generation}, Cardiology~\cite{zhang2020mie}, Gastroenterology~\cite{liu2020meddg} and/or one medical service, e.g., Diagnosis~\cite{lin2019enhancing,lin2021graph}, Consultation~\cite{shi2020understanding}.
 However, context information from other services and/or domains is often overlooked in a complete medical aid procedure.
 For example, in Figure ~\ref{fig:example}, the symptom ``sore throat'' mentioned in the diagnosis service has the long-term effect on the suggestion ``talk less'' in the follow-up consultation service.
-To this end, we provide medical dialogues for consultation, diagnosis and treatment, as well as their mixture in the \ac{$M^2$-MedDialog} dataset.
+To this end, we provide medical dialogues for consultation, diagnosis and treatment, as well as their mixture in the \OurResources dataset.
 Although a few datasets~\cite{zeng2020meddialog,li2021semi} contain multiple medical services in multiple domains, they target the \acs{NLG} only without considering the \ac{NLU} and \ac{DPL}.
-Differently, \ac{$M^2$-MedDialog} contains necessary labels for \ac{NLU}, \ac{DPL} and \acs{NLG}.
+Differently, \OurResources contains necessary labels for \ac{NLU}, \ac{DPL} and \acs{NLG}.
 Another challenge of existing datasets is the medical label insufficiency problem.
-The majority of datasets only provide a spot of medical labels for slots or actions ~\cite{wei2018task,xu2019end,liao2020task,shi2020understanding, zhang2020mie,liu2020meddg,lin2021graph}.
+The majority of datasets only provide a spot of medical labels for slots or actions, e.g., one slot~\cite{shi2020understanding,du2019extract,lin2019enhancing}, single-value~\cite{liu2020meddg,lin2021graph,li2021semi}.
 Moreover, their labels are too coarse to distinguish multiple intents or actions in one utterance.
 Unlike all datasets above, our dataset provides comprehensive and fine-grained intent/action labels for constituents of an utterance.

-To sum up, \ac{$M^2$-MedDialog} is the first multiple-domain multiple-service medical dialogue dataset with fine-grained medical labels and large-scale entities, which is more competitive compared with the datasets mentioned above in terms of 9 aspects (i.e., domain, service, task, intent, slot, action, entity, disease, dialogue).
+To sum up, \OurResources{} is the first multiple-domain multiple-service medical dialogue dataset with fine-grained medical labels and large-scale entities, which is more competitive compared with the datasets mentioned above in terms of 9 aspects (i.e., domain, service, task, intent, slot, action, entity, disease, dialogue).
 A summary can be found in Table~\ref{com}.